rtansf/quotebot/README.md

       * Take note of the value in Verification Token and set the environment variable: SLACK_VERIFICATION_TOKEN, e.g. export SLACK_VERIFICATION_TOKEN=sh3hdbsu77u7
    6. In the left pane under Features, click on Incoming Webhooks and click on Enable Incoming Webhooks
    7. In the left pane under Features, click on Bot Users and then Add Bot User using "quotebot" as the default user name.
 Click Always Show My Bot as Online.
-   8. Start your server: python app.py
+   8. Start your server: python3 app.py
    9. The server listens on the default port: 5000
    10. In order for the next steps to work - you will need to expose this port - you could use ngrok to do this (see https://ngrok.com)
    11. In the left pane under Features, click on Event Subscriptions and Enable Events